dendronhq/dendron-site/vault/dendron.tutorial.vaults.md

 ### Adding a Local vault

-Use the [[Vault Add|dendron.topic.commands#vault-add]] command and select a `local vault`.
+Use the [[Vault Add|dendron.ref.commands#vault-add]] command and select a `local vault`.
 For the name, you can call it `vault2`.
 You will be prompted for a path to the vault.
 If you leave it blank, Dendron will create the vault under `{workspace}/{vaultName}`.
 After you make a selection, Dendron will reload the workspace with your new vault.

 ### Adding files to your second vault